Our Lady of Charity: United States of America

-Namesake image of the Madonna and Child venerated at the Bantay Church crowned by the Pontifical decree Quas Tuas Optime.
+The image of the Madonna and Child venerated at the Bantay Church in the Philippines crowned by the Pontifical decree Quas Tuas Optime.

 On 8 September 1961, the Archdiocese of Miami celebrated the feast of Our Lady of Charity with 30,000 Cuban exiles at Miami Stadium where a 16-inch replica of the statue of Our Lady of Charity was smuggled out of Cuba through the Panamanian embassy.
 Due to the overwhelming Cuban devotion to this Marian title in 1966, the Archdiocese of Miami announced the construction of the Shrine of Our Lady of Charity.
 Construction was begun on the shrine, known as La Ermita de la Caridad, the following year on the shores of Biscayne Bay in the Coconut Grove section of Miami.
 The shrine was completed in 1973, built with donations by new Cuban exiles.